-- A. Breakdown the job or task into logical, sequential steps.
-This can be performed during the Job and Task Inventory process. - B. Identify potential hazards or potential energies, associated with each task or step. - C. Determine preventive measures, to eliminate or control the hazards or potential energies, associated with each task or step. - D. Using the Risk Rating Process, rate the potential risk of the task.
-Identify which tasks are above the 'Risk Threshold Limit', and are therefore classified as 'Critical Tasks'.
+- A. Breakdown the job, task or hazard into smaller hazards involved.
+This can be performed during the Job, Task & Hazard Inventory process. - B. Identify the smaller potential hazards or potential energies, associated with each task or hazard. - C. Determine preventive measures, to eliminate or control the hazards or potential energies, associated with each task or hazard. - D. Using the Risk Rating Process, rate the potential risk of the task/hazard.
+Identify which tasks/hazards are above the 'Risk Threshold Limit' before the application of controls, and are therefore classified as 'Critical'. - E. Using the Risk Rating Process, rate the residual risk of the task/hazard after the application of controls.

-All identified hazards, their respective controls, and their respective risk rating, must be recorded on the applicable WTS.
+All identified hazards, their respective controls, and their respective risk rating before and after controls, must be recorded on the applicable WTS.